timescale/docs.timescale.com-content/getting-started/scaling-out.md

 smaller pieces (chunks), allowing operations to execute efficiently.
 When the amount of data is expected to be beyond what a single machine can handle, you can distribute the data chunks over several machines by using *distributed hypertables*.
-Distributed hypertables are similar to normal hypertables, but they add an additional layer of hypertable partitioning by distributing chunks across *data nodes*.
+There are some [limitations][distributed-hypertable-limitations] to using distributed hypertables that might be good to review before getting started.
+Distributed hypertables are otherwise similar to normal hypertables, but they add an additional layer of hypertable partitioning by distributing chunks across *data nodes*.

 Data nodes together with an *access node* constitute a distributed database ([architecture][]).
 All the nodes are TimescaleDB instances,